thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

-Instead of using our Version Control System as a manual toggling mechanism we should design our systems in such a way that we can turn features off and on at deploy or runtime.
+Instead of using our Version Control System as a manual toggling mechanism we should design our systems in such a way that we can turn features off and on at deploy time or at runtime time.

 ## It is a safety blanket

 Of course it is a safety blanket.
 This is obvious to me and to the members of the XP and Continuous Delivery community.
-But are teams aware of the safety blanket?
-Are they aware of that safety blanket?
+But are teams aware of that safety blanket?

 To this, [Wouter Lagerwije](https://twitter.com/wouterla) [replied](https://www.linkedin.com/feed/update/urn:li:activity:6829049430356828160?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A6829049430356828160%2C6829160062494281728%29&replyUrn=urn%3Ali%3Acomment%3A%28activity%3A6829049430356828160%2C6830417880614518784%29)